Real task first

 This is the fast read.
 Check the score, what each tool is best at, the short verdict, and how you pay.

-Use this list when you already know ChatGPT and want to compare what changes once the job becomes research, long reading, or another more specific task.
+Compare what changes once the job moves beyond general chat into research, long reading, or another more specific task.

 How we pick